 1. Unplug Your Computer From The Power Supply

 The technologies powering PCs have continued to evolve, but all computers follow the same principles for operation and calculation.
-And whether you use your device for only word processing or to run high-end games, all PCs need electrical power.
+Whether you use your device for only word processing or to run high-end games, all PCs need electrical power.

 Today’s PCs have mastered power management allowing users to perform more operations in less time and with minimal power consumption.